dincarnato/papers/Borovska et al., 2024/README.md

 $ removeRedundantStructs -f 0.9 -o non_redundant.db all_structs.db
 ```

 The `-f 0.9` parameter defines the Fowlkes-Mallows index (FMI) threshold to define two structures as being *similar*, hence to be collapsed.
 The FMI is essentially the geometric mean of positive predictive value (PPV) and sensitivity, and it is a measure of the fraction of base-pairs shared between two structures.
-It ranges between 0 (totally dissimilar structures) and 1 (identical structures).
+It ranges between 0 (totally dissimilar structures) and 1 (identical structures).<br/>
+By default, a random one between the two structures is selected.
+If the `-c` parameter is specified, the consensus structure (so the structure having only the base-pairs shared by both structures) is reported instead.

 After having generated a non-redundant set of strucures, it is possible to proceed with to the covariation analysis: